Presented live on Tuesday, Sept 26, 2017

 Joanna Wiebe: Agreed.
 That’s awesome.
 Ray or Rai, hopefully I’m saying that right.
 This email feels a bit long to me.
 I was always told keep cold emails super short, four to five paragraphs, one to two sentences per paragraph, because people tend to delete and not read longer emails.
 What’s been your experience with this?

 Laura Lupoch: 56% open rate.
-I would say as long as you’re being relevant and doing really good research on your reader, they’re going to read whatever you’re spending their way.
+I would say as long as you’re being relevant and doing really good research on your reader, they’re going to read whatever you’re sending their way.

 Joanna Wiebe: Exactly.
 That’s always the rule with long copy.
 If it’s boring and irrelevant, they won’t read it.
 If it’s not, they will.
 I agree.
 The email that you showed us today and the techniques that you told us about today aren’t just, oh, you sent one email and here’s what you learned.
 This was nearly 400 emails.
 You’ve been doing this and refining everything over a long … You’ve put in the work and seen what works, and the one that’s the winner, that rose to the top does have more copy in it.
 Like you said, it’s all very relevant copy, so brilliant.
 Laurie says I have a service for children.
 How do I cold email parents?
 I wonder where I even begin researching.
 Tough.